 • Supervise pupils before school, after school and on school trips.

-Are you a good fit for a Primary Teaching Assistant job?
+Are you a good fit for a primary teaching assistant job?

-To succeed in a job as a Primary Teaching Assistant you will need to draw upon your own personality, passion and knowledge.
+To succeed in a job as a primary teaching assistant you will need to draw upon your own personality, passion and knowledge.

 You will need to have:

-• A good understanding of the national Key Stage (KS) curriculum and child development and learning.
+• A good understanding of the National Key Stage (KS) curriculum and child development and learning.

 • The ability to demonstrate active listening skills and strong verbal communication skills, building positive relationships with pupils and understanding their needs.